olets/WideText/README.md

 #WideText

-v3
+v3.1

 WideText easily makes the font size of one or several lines of text responsive
 It's like Nermal to [the wonderful] [BigText](https://github.com/zachleat/BigText)'s Garfield: younger and lighter.

-Bonuses: Under 1k of vanilla js, runs just once on load (works on window resize events without rerunning)
+Bonuses: Just barely more than 1k of vanilla js, runs just once on load (works on window resize events without rerunning)
 Drawback for some: won't work on IE < 8

 ###[Check out the demo!](http://codepen.io/henry/pen/beBQzJ)